Salesforce in talks to acquire Slack

 (Reuters) — Cloud-based software company Salesforce.com is in talks to acquire workplace messaging app Slack as it seeks to expand its offerings to businesses, people familiar with the matter said on Wednesday.

-Salesforce’s bid comes as Slack struggles to fully capitalize on the switch to remote working during the COVID-19 pandemic in the face of fierce competition from Microsoft Corp’s Teams and other workplace apps
+Salesforce’s bid comes as Slack struggles to fully capitalize on the switch to remote working during the COVID-19 pandemic in the face of fierce competition from Microsoft’s Teams and other workplace apps.

 Slack shares ended trading on Tuesday at $29.57, well below the $42 high they reached on their first day of trading last year.

 Salesforce sees the potential acquisition as a logical extension of its enterprise offerings, the sources said.
-The price it was offering for Slack could not be learned, though one of the sources said Salesforce would pay cash for the deal, rather than use its stock as currency.
+The price it is offering for Slack was not disclosed, though one of the sources said Salesforce would pay cash for the deal, rather than using its stock as currency.

 Neither Slack nor Salesforce responded to requests for comment.

-Slack Technologies shares jumped 24% to $36.58, giving the company a market capitalization of $21 billion, while Salesforce fell 2.7% after the Wall Street Journal first reported that the two companies had held deal talks.
+Slack shares jumped 24% to $36.58, giving the company a market capitalization of $21 billion, while Salesforce fell 2.7% after the Wall Street Journal first reported that the two companies had held deal talks.

 Slack has benefited from companies relying more on information technology systems to keep their workers connected during the pandemic.